- Bluetooth Denial of Service vulnerability

 Since

-this affects a wide spread of devices around the world, I would like to know
+this affects a wide spread of devices around the world, I would like

 what is your official statement about those issues, before I write the